austinzheng/Cormorant/README.md

 **Vectors**, declared using square brackets: `[1 2 true "Lisp"]`.
 Unlike lists, vectors can't be eval'ed.

 **Functions** are first-class citizens which capture their environment (except for values defined using `def`).
 Create them using `fn`, followed by an optional name, a vector containing parameter bindings, and one or more forms comprising the function body.
 Multiple arities can be defined by passing in one or more lists, each of which starts with a vector containing parameter bindings followed by the function body.
 Define varargs by passing in a parameter binding vector ending with `&` and the name of a vector to place the rest of the arguments (e.g. `[a b & others]`).
+To create a function you can call by name later, use the workaround `(def *name* (fn [*args*] *body*))`.

 **Macros** are like functions, except that their arguments aren't evaluated before being passed in and the output is intended to be a form which can be further evaluated at runtime.
-Macros are expanded using the bindings at the time expansion happens, not the bindings at the time they were created (as is true with functions).
+Macros are expanded using the (non-argument) bindings at the time expansion happens, not the bindings at the time they were created (as is true with functions).
 Create them using `defmacro`.
 Macros can be defined with multiple arities and/or varargs.

 **Let-binding**, using `let`, allows you to create a lexical context with new bindings available only within the scope of that context.

+**Vars** are global bindings to a value that can be rebound as desired.
+Create them using `def`.

+**Comments** start with a semicolon and continue until the end of the current line: `; this is a comment`

 ### Completed